Sha Tau Kok: 21st century

-In 2022, a pilot scheme was announced, under which limited areas of the town would be opened to tourists.
-In July 2023, it was announced that the government was working on a feasibility study to redevelop the border control point between Sha Tau Kok and mainland China.
+In 2022, the Hong Kong government announced a pilot scheme in which limited areas of the town would be opened to tourists.
+The following year, the government announced it was working on a feasibility study to redevelop the town's border control point with mainland China.

-As of 1 January 2024, a daily quota of 1,000 individual visitors (700 group visitors and 300 individual travellers) are permitted to visit Sha Tau Kok, as long as they have a Tourism Closed Area Permit.
-Individual travellers are only allowed to enter the area by public transport.
+As of December 2025, a daily quota of 2,300 individual visitors and 700 group visitors are permitted to visit Sha Tau Kok on weekends and holidays, with no limits on weekdays.
+Visitors must possess a Tourism Closed Area Permit, and individual travellers are only allowed to enter the area by public transport.
 Although tourists can visit most parts of Sha Tau Kok, Chung Ying Street remains off limits.
 Although some residents are supportive of the opening up, the move has also led to concern from some residents that tourists might affect the historically closed community.

 Geography

 Located within the Mirs Bay area, Sha Tau Kok is located on the northern shoreline of Starling Inlet, 10 km northeast of Fanling.
 The town centre is by the sea and the northern part of the town encompasses the hill known as Yuen Tuen Shan (元墩山).

 The Cape of Sha Tau Kok (沙頭角之角) is the easternmost point of Sha Tau Kok.
 It is the location of a sign and stone stone tablet; the sign displays the cape's coordinates, while the Chinese text on the tablet is a poem which translates to "The sun rises from the beach (Sha Tau), the moon hangs above the cape (Kok)" (日出沙頭，月懸海角).

 A section of Starling Inlet located offshore of Sha Tau Kok is one of the 26 designated marine fish culture zones in Hong Kong.